Spill the beans...

 Institute of Psychiatry and HERON network

-Stephani Hatch, at the Institute of Psychiatry and HERON Network, is working with Redthread to design an evaluation for the Youth Violence Intervention Programme at King’s College London for 2017.
+Stephani Hatch, at the Institute of Psychiatry and HERON Network, is working with Redthread on an evaluation for the Youth Violence Intervention Programme at King’s College London.

 NPC Associates are undertaking a three-year evaluation of the Youth Violence Intervention Programme at St Mary’s hospital.